-The Activity 746 High Risk Maternity Clinic Agreement Addendum requires further negotiation between the Women's Health Branch (WHB) and the Local Health Department.
+The Activity 746 High Risk Maternity Clinic Agreement Addendum requires further negotiation between the Maternal Health Branch and the Local Health Department.

 The Local Health Department is required to complete the High Risk Maternity Clinic Patients table (Attachment B) and return it with the signed and dated Agreement Addendum.
 In addition, a detailed budget must be submitted, as described below in Paragraph 1, with instructions provided in Attachment A.